The reflective tape with its many reflected colours from sun light scares birds and keeps them away.

 Last season I found birds eating my green tomatoes that were not even fully grown.

-The Repeller Ribbon is available from Garden Centres and comes in a 2.5cm x 15 metre roll (50 feet) with instructions on the packet for use.
+The Repeller Ribbon is available from mail order and comes in a 2.5cm x 150 metre roll.

 The ribbon is best applied before any damage happens as it is easier to deter birds before they start feeding on a crop rather than break a habit (which may or may not work so well) The ribbon is best strung between two stakes or branches where it is free to twirl in the mildest breeze.